programmer1x1x1x1/Retailer-Scraper-Early-Access-/README.md

 ## Notes

 Some retailers block automated browser sessions or limit repeated loading.
 The scripts do not bypass access controls.
 They record blocked/error status and continue where possible.
+Walmart may require manual human verification.
+The V3/V4 script does not automate or bypass this challenge.

 For sensitive retailers, V3/V4 uses low or zero "load more" clicks.